Skip to main content

 Intestinal parasites are frequent among puppies and dogs.
 A dewormer can provide dogs protection from potential diseases caused by these parasites.

-Deworming with an oral prescription dewormer, such as pyrantel pamoate or fenbendazole, should take place every two weeks starting at three weeks of age.
-Once a puppy reaches six months of age, he or she can instead start taking a monthly heartworm preventative that also contains a dewormer for intestinal worms.
+Deworming with an oral prescription dewormer, such as pyrantel pamoate or fenbendazole, should take place every two weeks starting at 3 weeks of age.
+Once a puppy reaches 8 weeks, they can instead start taking a monthly heartworm preventative that also contains a dewormer for intestinal worms.

 Titer Testing for Dogs